 Note: I wrote this a number of years ago and was asked by a number of people recently for copies – thought it may be worth reposting.
 (The original was part of an e-book produced by the Employee Engagement Network hosted by David Zinger.)

 Building an engaged workforce is perhaps the biggest challenge facing today’s employer.
 The benefits are well documented – increased customer loyalty, reductions in lost time and higher performance levels – yet cultivating an engaged workforce can be tough.
 Follow these ABC’s and perhaps look to deploy the aid of a Learning Management System for every employee to use, so your employees can follow and learn the ABC’s, to then apply and practice them in the work environment.

-Here is an A to Z list about engagement from the eyes and hearts of employees to help you think about what needs to happen and where you need to focus your attention.
+Here is the A to Z list about engagement from the eyes and hearts of employees to help you think about what needs to happen and where you need to focus your attention.
 Armed with these insights, you will be well on your way to building the engaged workforce you want and need.
 If you prefer, the A to Z list is also available in Polish by following this link.

 ASK – Ask me questions, ask me for ideas, ask me to participate and you will get my attention and begin the process of capturing my heart.